 A pocket listing is a signed real estate listing that is not entered into the MLS.
 In most cases, in addition to not being on the MLS, pocket listings are not advertised to the general public.
 The real estate broker or agent hired by the seller to represent a pocket listing shares it only with a few other agents that he or she knows and trusts.
 Pocket listings are also rare.
 Only 10% of the total number of listings nationwide at any given time are pocket listings.

 How to Find Pocket Listings

 The best way to find a pocket listing is to ask your real estate agent.
 Tell him or her that you are expanding your search beyond the properties on the MLS.
-Encourage them to reach out to their Realtor contacts to see if there are hidden gems on the market.
+Encourage them to reach out to their real estate agent contacts to see if there are hidden gems on the market.